You configure the action that spamBlocker takes based on the spam category of each email message.

 If you use spamBlocker with the SMTP-proxy, select the Deny action for this category.

-If you use spamBlocker with the POP3-proxy, select the Add subject tag action for this category.
+If you use spamBlocker with the IMAP or POP3 proxy, select the Add a subject tag action for this category.

 See the spamBlocker Category for a Message